msterkowiec/AMTL/README.md

   - __AMT_RELEASE_WITH_ASSERTS__ should be off (0) in release builds (in such case AMTL has no effect),
   - __AMT_RELEASE_WITH_ASSERTS__ should be on (1) for test release builds with asserts - here's where features of AMTL can help detect issues

-Thus, when using AMTL it is recommended to use the following four various configurations in various starges of development and testing:
+Thus, when using AMTL it is recommended to use the following four various configurations in various stages of development and testing:
 - debug,
 - release with asserts without optimizations - good for debugging issues
 - release with asserts with optimizations - good for regression test suits, slightly worse for debugging due to many symbols optimized out and many calls inlined